 Next, complete Worksheet 6 for each activity listed in Worksheet 5 if all the loss from that activity is reported on one form or schedule.
-Use Worksheet 7 instead of Worksheet 6 for each activity with losses reported on two or more different forms or schedules.
-Enter the net loss plus any prior year unallowed losses in column (a) of Worksheet 6 (or Worksheet 7 if applicable).
-The losses in column (c) of Worksheet 6 (column (e) of Worksheet 7) are the allowed losses to report on your forms or schedules.
-Report these losses and any income from the PTP on the forms and schedules normally used.
+Use Worksheet 7 instead of Worksheet 6 for each activity with losses reported on two or more different forms or schedules (or on different parts of the same form or schedule).
+Enter the net loss plus any

 4. If you have an overall loss and you disposed of your entire interest in the PTP to an unrelated person in a fully taxable transaction during the year, your losses (including prior year unallowed losses) allocable to the activity for the year are not limited by the passive loss rules.
 A fully taxable transaction is one in which you recognize all your realized gain or loss.
 Report the income and losses on the forms and schedules normally used.

-Note: For rules on the disposition of an entire interest reported using the installment method, see Disposition of an Entire Interest on page 7.
+Note: For rules on the disposition of an entire interest reported using the installment method, see Disposition of an Entire Interest on page 6.

 Paperwork Reduction Act Notice.

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by section 6103.